qutrol3264/node/doc/contributing/erm-guidelines.md

 # Explicit Resource Management (ERM) Guidelines

-Explicit Resource Management is a capability that was introduced to the JavaScript langauge in 2025.
+Explicit Resource Management is a capability that was introduced to the JavaScript language in 2025.
 It provides a way of marking objects as disposable resources such that the JavaScript engine will automatically invoke disposal methods when the object is no longer in scope.
 For example: